 As I mentioned previously, BJ was unwell so we didn’t push too hard to make sunrise but we did visit the sunrise viewing platform during the day.
 The accessible platform is a wonderful vantage point to appreciate the size and grand nature of Uluru.
 It’s definitely worth popping this on your itinerary as a photo opportunity stop.

-There is a gentle incline from the disabled parking area to the lovely timber ramped platform area.
+There is a gentle incline from the accessible parking area to the lovely timber ramped platform.
 There are spacious stand alone disabled toilet facilities near the car park.

 Sunset at Uluru is a must-do in my opinion.
 Pack a picnic (the IGA in the town square at the Voyages Resort has plenty of supplies), or at the very least some drinks and snacks, and head to the sunset viewing area early.
 This is extremely popular with tourists and there is a wonderful atmosphere with families and visitors from all around the world chatting about what they’ve done that day and what their plans are for the coming days.
 It’s a fabulous way to swap ideas and experiences.
 Fellow travellers are always a valuable resource.
-There is disabled parking and the viewing area is accessible.
-Just get your position early.
+There is accessible parking and the viewing area is level.
+Just get your position early in the winter months.